MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incidents-overview.md

 ## Training for security analysts

-Use this learning module from Microsoft Learn to understand how to use Microsoft 365 Defender to manage to incidents and alerts.
+Use this learning module from Microsoft Learn to understand how to use Microsoft 365 Defender to manage incidents and alerts.

 |Training:|Investigate incidents with Microsoft 365 Defender|
 |---|---|